Class of 2018

 - Hometown: Morristown, NJ

 For her Wilderness Leadership experience, Emily completed a 22-day mountaineering and rock-climbing trip in Colorado’s Gore Mountain Range.
-She returned to Chunmiao Little Flower Orphanage for her Social Justice summer to volunteer with their administrative team in Beijing.
-For her Global Inquiry summer, Emily received a grant from the Roberts Undergraduate Research Endowment in East Asian Studies through CUSE to conduct independent research on the importance and function of foreign NGOs in China.
+Following her freshman year, she volunteered with the administrative team of Chunmiao Little Flower, a private orphanage in Beijing that provides care for abandoned children with disabilities.
+For her Global Inquiry summer, Emily received a grant from the Roberts Endowment for Undergraduate Research in East Asia through CUSE to conduct independent research on the importance and function of foreign NGOs in China.

 - Areas of Study: Applied and Computational Mathematics and Statistics (ACMS); Economics; Political Science; Glynn Family Honors Program